 There is no specification of minimum NMR spectrometer field strength for purity measurements.
 Increasing field strength results provides enhanced signal separation and increases sensitivity, both of which should increase the accuracy and precision of qNMR measurements.
 Careful optimization of the lineshape (shimming) is mandatory and critical in order to achieve reliable qNMR results.
 A general guidance is to choose the simplest signal in the sample, often the residual solvent peak, and to optimize the instrument shimming until this signal is symmetrical with a FWHM below at least 1 Hz.
 Experience has shown that these lineshape requirements are more easily achieved using an inverse probe than a direct type.
-For lower field magnets (< 300 MHz), this recommendation might not be attainable.
-If the lineshape is broader the level of measurement uncertainty associated with the assigned value will increase.
-In no case should a signal from a labile, exchangeable hydrogen or one subject to dynamic tautomeric exchange be used for quantitative measurements.
+For lower field magnets (< 300 MHz), this requisite might not be attainable which impacts on the level of measurement uncertainty associated with the assigned value.
+In no case should a signal from a labile, exchangeable hydrogen or one subject to dynamic tautomeric exchange be used for quantitative measurements